 The Fair Compensation Blueprint is our company’s action plan to address worker wage gaps and report progress toward fair compensation.
 It was developed using the FLA’s blueprint guidance and includes our criteria and goals for the future.
 The blueprint identifies countries where we have the most significant footprint, countries with minimum wage challenges, and countries with a history of compensation and working hour violations as our focus for the next selection of locations to collect wage data.
 The nexus of these criteria helps us set our goals.

-In 2022, we will continue to operationalize our Blueprint by collecting wage data for our strategic locations in Vietnam and Bangladesh.
+In 2022, we continued to operationalize our Blueprint by collecting wage data for our strategic locations in Vietnam and Bangladesh.
 These are the countries identified as meeting all the criteria documented in our blueprint.
 We will also update the data for all owned locations to inform, demonstrate, and report progress.

-We will use our Code of Conduct compliance and sustainability process to monitor countries where we do not have a significant footprint.
+We use our Code of Conduct compliance and sustainability process to monitor countries where we do not have a significant footprint.
 If we identify any compensation and working hours opportunities, we will remediate and ensure management systems and policies provide sustainable solutions.
 As we move forward with our blueprint, we will continue to engage with our internal and external stakeholders to identify priority areas of focus and to pilot opportunities to drive change.